-IT unbounded: The business potential of IT transformation Tech Trends 2017
+IT unbounded: The business potential of IT transformation has been added to your bookmarks.

 No one still thinks of IT as a back-office support department—now everyone looks to IT as an integral part of overall strategy.
 But where should CIOs begin?
 First, they need to think beyond their own experiences and domain expertise and begin viewing IT through a wider operational and strategic lens.